 - The face covering requirement for the state is slightly younger than Raleigh’s rules.
-Children 11 or younger don’t need to wear a mask, but the order “strongly recommends” children older than 2 years old wear one.
+Children younger than 5 don’t need to wear a mask, according to the Sept.
+1 update, and children older than 2 are recommended to wear a mask.

 - If you’re away from your table at a restaurant, you must wear a face covering.

 You don’t have to wear a mask when (according to the guidance):

 - Exercising or walking while able to maintain a 6-foot-distance.

 As Raleigh’s rules mentioned as well, the face coverings don’t have to be masks, they can also be improvised face coverings from bandanas, scarves or even T-shirts.